ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 To test your code, have teleop, safety, and zed running. **You do not need controller running for this lab**.
 Then, in the scripts folder run driveNode.py like normal(type *python driveNode.py*).
 This should run your new driving node.

 **Challenge:** Once you have completed Part 3, try making the car stop only when the cone is a certain distance away **and** in the center of the screen.
+If you finish this as well, try making the car's wheels follow the cone on-screen.